 The Smith & Wesson Model 629 V-Comp Performance Center in .44 Magnum offers the variable power to handle anything from varmints to big game.

-Let’s get reacquainted with the .44 Magnum by taking a closer look at the Smith & Wesson Performance Center 629 V-Comp.
+Let’s get reacquainted with the Smith & Wesson Model 629 V-Comp Performance Center .44 Magnum.
 This is one versatile and fun firearm.

 In addition to a 4-inch barrel with a removable compensator, adjustable sights, stainless steel construction and synthetic grips, the PC 629 also features a non-fluted cylinder, chrome finishing on the teardrop-shaped hammer and trigger, and a trigger stop to eliminate unnecessary trigger over-travel.
 Additionally, the extremely skilled Performance Center gunsmiths have tuned up the action.

 Upon first firing the revolver, I felt that the black synthetic grips that accompanied the 629 were too thin.
 I wasn’t getting a good grip on the revolver with my hands, and the thin grips focused the recoil into the web of my hand in particular.
 I chucked them and ordered a set of Super Rosewood grips from Altamont.

 While these grips were absolutely beautiful, they also allowed my hand to slip down the back strap during firing, so I turned to Ahrens for a set of their cocobolo tactical grips.

 It is tough to beat the beauty of the Altamont grips, but the Ahrens grips are still pretty good looking, too!
 They are also thicker, so they disperse the recoil energy over a wider area through your hands for added comfort.

 Best Starter Kit for Concealed Carry:

 Disclosure: Some of these links are affiliate links.
 Caribou Media Group may earn a commission from qualifying purchases.
 Thank you!